 Jones Day’s name is greeted with ample respect in the Mexican market.
 It gets its hands on some premium deal-making and is backed by a strong regional team.
 This is represented by the overwhelmingly positive response from clients.
 One company in the financial industry put it that “the firm has an outstanding ability to establish strategic courses of action and to manage complex regulatory scenarios.”
 The Mexican, Brazilian and US offices collaborate, particularly on transactional cases.
 The firm also has connections to Spain and Japan that overlap with its Mexican operations.

-Jones Day’s São Paulo office provides the Mexico City team with access to Brazilian companies, and the firm has a large team of lawyers with Latin American experience in Miami.
-Madrid is home to key members of the practice group.
-Other relevant offices for work in the region are located in Atlanta, Chicago, Dallas, New York, San Francisco, Houston, Washington, DC, and London.
+Jones Day’s Mexico City office is well-connected to the São Paulo base, which provides the team with access to core Brazilian clients.
+Miami and Madrid are home to key contributors to the Mexico City office.
+Other relevant offices for work in the region are located in the US cities of Atlanta, Chicago, Dallas, New York, San Francisco, Houston, Washington, DC and London in the United Kingdom.